blueOkiris/snake-script/README.md

 You can call full on modules by creating a main script and calling the folder (for instance, the 'moduletest' example can be run with `snakey examples/moduletest` instead of `snakey examples/moduletest/main.snake`)

+You can also load C# functions from a file.
+It is dynamically compiled and added to the lists.
+The way you do that is with the special function `importexternal`

 ### Statements

 Finally, everything else is a statement.
 Typically these pop one or two values off of the stack and push something back.